Topology of rotating stratified fluids with and without background shear flow

 \subsection{Spatially varying Coriolis parameter}

-We first verify that translational invariance in the bulk is not required.
+\citet{delplace2017} uses an f-plane approximation to analytically calculate the Chern number to show the nontrivial topology of the equatorial waves.
+However, realistically, Coriolis parameter is a function of the latitude and translational invariance is always broken in the bulk.
+Here, we first verify that translational invariance in the bulk is not required.
 To do this we preserve Hermiticity by considering a spatially varying Coriolis parameter in absence of the shear flow and find the winding number of the Poincar\'e modes.
 We choose

 so that we may adapt the formalism introduced in Eq.~\eqref{eqn:full} to write the linear wave operator in wavevector space with transition blocks: